Andrew-code2020/ms3onlinecookbook/README.md

 ###### User Questions

 - Where am I?
   - On each page the Navbar highlights that page in golden rod yellow.
-This helps you locate where you are on the Holiday in Ireland site
+This helps you locate where you are on the  site

 - How did I get here?
-  - Clicking on certain icons opens up new Tabs so the user does not forget which website they accessed the content from such as Holiday in Ireland social media platforms.
-The platforms are currently connected to the developers account because the Holiday in Ireland social media accounts do not exist
+  - Clicking on certain icons opens up new Tabs so the user does not forget which website they accessed the content from such as  social media platforms.
+The platforms are currently connected to the developers account because the  social media accounts do not exist
   - The navbar and footer are the exact same on each page and with the current page highlighted in golden rod yellow in the navbar so that the user may easily identify where they are and where they came from
   - The alert bar on the FAQ page has a COVID-19 alert providing users with the most to up to date travel information from the Government of Ireland.
 It opens into a new tab such that the user knows which website they came from

 - What can I do here?
-  - The user is invited clearly to click on and then access various features of the Holiday in Ireland website.
+  - The user is invited clearly to click on and then access various features of the  website.
   - This occurs in the following places;
      - Navbar with the hover feature
      - Footer via the social media icons
-     - The contact us page Submit your holiday in Ireland form button
+     - The contact us page Submit your  form button
      - The buttons under the flip cards toggle to reveal basic information
      - The user can also click on the bottom left footer icons which directs the user to resources that helped make the website
      - The FAQ button contains a button to the left of the text which toggles to reveal more text content on the chosen subject area